COLORECTAL CANCER Screening

 - Personal or family history of inherited syndromes; the most common are familial adenomatous polyposis (FAP) and hereditary nonpolyposis colon cancer (also called Lynch syndrome)

-Other factors that are associated with an increased risk of colorectal cancer include the following
+Other factors that are associated with an increased risk of colorectal cancer include:

 - Heavy alcohol use